 EMG + EMS: Tracking and Stimulating Movement

-Eletrical Muscle Stimulation (EMS) has become popular in EMS.
+Eletrical Muscle Stimulation (EMS) has become popular in HCI.
 The concept is that by applying a small electrical signal to a muscle you can cause that muscle to contract, causing movement.
 In HCI, we do this through sticky, external electrodes.
 By using electrodes on the forearm, you can cause fingers to move and the hand to pivot around the wrist.

 Currently, there are a number of challenges in using systems like this, including targeting the exact movement you want, isolating specific movements (as not to end up with additional, simultaneous, unwanted movements), and setting up the system (which currently requires an expert).
 I am working to overcome these challenges, combining EMS (muscle writing, per se), with EMG (muscle reading).
 This enables us to automatically setup the system and learn which electrodes to target to achieve desired movements.